andersonfrailey/satchel/README.md

 * `results_dist_chart(team, cmap)`: Creates a bar chart showing the distribution of results for the specified team.
 * `results_grid()`: Creates a grid of bar charts showing the distribution of results for each team.
 * `results_scatter(team, offset, y)`: Creates a scatter plot that shows the distribution of results for the specified team.

+## General remarks

+Despite its methodological simplicity, Satchel does a pretty good job.
+When I compared it to FanGraphs' projections in 2021, it [held its own](https://andersonfrailey.github.io/blog/Satchel-2021-Autopsy.html).
+And it can be used for fun experiments like [trying to get the Angels to the postseason](https://andersonfrailey.github.io/blog/Can-We-Get-the-2022-Angels-to-the-Postseason.html) (a very hard task).
+Is this whole thing a bit overdone for how simple the model is?
+Possibly.
+And I don't care.